Author Guidelines

 Length

-Articles should be between 7-10 pages, including references.
-A maximum of 4 pages of lengthy appendices is allowed.
+Articles should be between 7-14 pages, including references.

 Title